Tiny-Turtle-Gang/Tiny-Turtle-Gang.github.io/index.md

 # The Tiny Turtle Gang

 The tiny turtle gang is the NFT community behind the famous tiny turtle popped up shortly in NFT space on Ethereum.
 The tiny turtle NFT is nearly dead but we still love the turtles and want that they survive.
 We he really hate what is currently ongoing.
 We want to drive the development of tiny turtle.
-Make a DAO which focus on decentralization, make a roadmap etc. This is the opportunity make the turtles to something great!🦇🔊 🐢🕶️
+Make a DAO which focus on decentralization, make a roadmap etc. This is the opportunity make to the turtles to something great!🦇🔊 🐢🕶️

 [Tiny Turtle on Opensea](https://opensea.io/collection/tinyturtle)